 Count min sketch

-Problem: given a stream of data with keys and values, how can we get the sum of all the values for a given key?
+Problem: given a stream of data with keys and values, how can we get the sum of all values for a given key?

 Images taken from: Algorithms and Data Structures for Massive Datasets